Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 > I wonder sometimes if you understand how much you're overthinking things between us.
 I know you're still Stoneback's Stud-Prime.
-I haven't forgotten that for a moment...indeed, I don't think there's a Female alive that's capable of forgetting it.
+I haven't forgotten that for a moment... indeed, I don't think there's a Female alive that's capable of forgetting it.
 You *need* to be what you are, my Daar.
 Do not ever stop pretending to be anything but the most bestest Stoneback.